-In just a few weeks, on 1 April 2023, the world will celebrate Sergei Rachmaninoff’s 150th birthday.
+On 1 April 2023, the world celebrated Sergei Rachmaninoff’s 150th birthday.
 It’s a good occasion to recall the Lucerne connections of the Russian composer and pianist – he even resided in the region for a time.
 And that’s no April Fool’s joke.

 If you get on board a motorboat in front of the KKL Lucerne (Rachmaninoff himself owned one), you can make it to Hertenstein in just under a quarter of an hour.
 There, on the shores of Lake Lucerne, in the 1930s Rachmaninoff arranged for a rocky ledge to be blown up so as to even out the surface to build a luxurious villa on the site.
 He had fled the turmoil of war and revolution in his native Russia in 1917, making his way to the USA by a roundabout route.
 In exile, he worked primarily as a pianist – especially to earn a livelihood for himself and his family – and as a result was constantly on tour, with hardly any time left to compose.

 This situation changed only at the end of the 1920s, when the Rachmaninoffs decided to again settle in Europe – at least during the summer months – and purchased a piece of land in Hertenstein, a peninsula near Lucerne that juts far out into the lake.
 Rachmaninoff wrote in a letter that he felt “wonderful” even though he could “so far only dream of the big house.
 Here is just the silence and tranquility that I need so much.”
 He added: “I think I’ve found the place where, when the time comes, I should be buried.”

 An Idyllic Country Estate in Bauhaus Style